ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 10 rows in set.
 Elapsed: 3.134 sec.
 Processed 16.13 million rows, 1.83 GB (5.15 million rows/s., 582.99 MB/s.)
 ```

-## Who tends to write more tests / cpp code / comments?
+## Who tends to write more tests / CPP code / comments?

 There are a few ways we can address this question.
 Focusing on the code to test ratio, this query is relatively simple - count the number of contributions to folders containing `tests` and compute the ratio to total contributions.